farzin94/CMPT-300/README.md

 # C and Operating Systems Concepts - CMPT 300

-In colaboration with Alin Paunescu
+In collaboration with Alin Paunescu

 Project 2: A Basic Shell